NickBot-dev/azure-network-protocols/README.md

 </p>
 <p>
 Observing ICMP Traffic.
 We start by typing icmp all lower case in the green search bar and pressing "Enter".
 This tells Wireshark to filter out all inbound and outbound traffic except for ICMP Traffic.
-We can now see all of the packets that were captured.
+We will now be able to see the ICMP packets captured.
 </p>
 <br />